tc39/proposal-decorators/README.md

 plusOne(1); // 2
 ```

-This is a common pattern used in JavaScript every day, and is a fundamental power languages that support closures.
+This is a common pattern used in JavaScript every day, and is a fundamental power in languages that support closures.
 This is an example of implementing the [_decorator pattern_](https://en.wikipedia.org/wiki/Decorator_pattern) in plain JavaScript.
 You can use `logResult` to add logging to any function definition easily, and you can do this with any number of "decorator" functions:

 ```js
 const foo = bar(baz(qux(() => /* do something cool */)))